cspr-rad/actus-spec/spec/main.typ

 The quantisation factor is defined as the number of minimal quantisations that represent one unit of the currency.
 For example, The quantisation factor of USD is then 100, because 100 cents equals one USD.
+A quantisation factor must be a natural number (see @type_Natural).

 A currency may also have a symbol defined.